fclaerho/quarkwm/README.md

 This release has been developped using a GNU/Linux distribution and only depends on the X11 library, the C standard library and a few posix calls; it should therefore works well on any unix-like system.
-You can also contact me directly through the sourceforge interface or by using this address: 0xfc.dev@mailnull.com.
+You can also contact me directly through the sourceforge interface.

+EDIT: I removed the email which is no longer valid.

 Related Material
 ----------------